GeorgiTerziev02/achieving-real-time-communication/README.md

 # Achieving real time communication examples

+Theory and demo code from an additional lecture led by me on the topic "Real time communication between server and client".

 Note: The code is for demo purposes and there might be errors.

 ## Real time systems